Stichtsche Cricket en Hockey Club

-Stichtsche Cricket en Hockey Club, commonly known as SCHC, is a Dutch sports club based in Bilthoven, Utrecht.
+Stichtsche Cricket en Hockey Club, commonly known as SCHC, is a Dutch professional sports club based in Bilthoven, Utrecht.
 The club was founded on 22 November 1906.
 The club is best known for its field hockey department but it also has a rugby union and a cricket section.

 The first men's hockey team played in de the second division until the 2020–21 season called the Promotieklasse after being relegated in the 2018–19 season.
 While the women's team has played on the highest level since 2004.